 It’s obvious that our parish is already doing a lot but it’s possible that our current volunteers could do with some help.
 Also if we want to expand into these new areas we will need more, please.

-In particular CAFOD has upped its appeals (probably because of COVID).
+In particular CAFOD has upped its appeals.
 We now receive more requests for help from them in addition to the normal Lent and Harvest appeals.
-It used to be done by one person, it probably needs two now, one to deal with the routine appeals (which we have) and another to deal with those extra ones (which we don’t).
-So I would like a second volunteer to take on this extra activity please.
+It used to be done by one person, it probably needs a small team now, to deal with the routine appeals and those extra ones.
+The recent Give campaign ask for pledges to help with CAFOD.

 If anything above strikes a chord or if you can think of new areas in which we could help those in need either locally or further afield then please get in touch.
 I usually attend the Sunday 8.30 Mass or my mobile and email are shown below.